Wayne Larkins: International career

 Larkins first achieved England recognition during the 1979 Cricket World Cup.
 As England progressed through the tournament they decided to gamble on lengthening their batting line up by bringing in Larkins instead of a specialist bowler or allrounder such as Geoff Miller or Phil Edmonds, meaning that according to competition rules, Larkins, Graham Gooch and Geoff Boycott, all part-time bowlers, would probably have to bowl 12 overs between them a match.
 This gamble paid off in the semi-final where England beat New Zealand narrowly, but failed in the final, where England lost to the West Indies and Larkins had a miserable match.

-He made his test debut in Australia the following winter.
-By the end of 1981 he had played six Tests but not been given an extended run in the side and had had limited success.
+He made his Test debut in Australia the following winter.
+By the end of 1981, he had played six Tests but not been given an extended run in the side and had had limited success.
 He decided the following winter to join the first rebel tour of South Africa alongside Gooch and Boycott.
 This meant that he was banned from international cricket for three years.
 The ban having been served, he was recalled into the England squad for the third Test against India in 1986, but had to pull out through injury, and was replaced by Mark Benson.

-In fact he did not get another chance until 1989-90, ten years after his international debut.
-Ironically this opportunity was created by rival batters being suspended due to a further rebel tour.
-Initially he was recalled for the Nehru Cup of 1989-90.
-In his second game back he played his best international innings and only international century, in a one day international victory over Allan Border's Australia, in the process winning the man of the match award.
-Wisden observed that Larkins' "strokeplay" on this occasion was "both powerful and subtle.
-His previous highest in a one-day international was 34 in 1979-80: now he dominated an opening stand of 185 with Gooch, hit two sixes and nineteen fours in his 124, and justified his recall to the England team after an absence of eight years".
+In fact, he did not get another chance until 1989–90, ten years after his international debut.
+Ironically this opportunity was created by rival batsmen being suspended due to a further rebel tour.
+Initially, he was recalled for the Nehru Cup of 1989–90.
+In his second game back, he played his best international innings and only international century, in a one day international victory over Allan Border's Australia, in the process winning the man of the match award.
+Wisden observed that Larkins' "Strokeplay" on this occasion was "both powerful and subtle.
+His previous highest in a one-day international was 34 in 1979–80: now he dominated an opening stand of 185 with Gooch, hit two sixes and nineteen fours in his 124, and justified his recall to the England team after an absence of eight years".
 In his first Test match back, eight and a half years since his last Test, against the West Indies he opened alongside Gooch and to Larkins fell the honour of scoring the winning run as England beat the West Indies in a Test match for the first time in sixteen years.

-Larkins also toured Australia and New Zealand the following winter again under Gooch's captaincy, but enjoyed limited success and never again finished on the winning side in a Test match.
-In all Larkins appeared in thirteen Test matches for England, scoring three fifties, and in twenty five ODIs, where he made one century.
+Larkins also toured Australia and New Zealand the following winter again under Gooch's captaincy but enjoyed limited success and never again finished on the winning side in a Test match.
+In all Larkins appeared in thirteen Test matches for England, scoring three fifties, and in twenty-five ODIs, where he made one century.